 Not all children benefit from knowing about a shot ahead of time.
 If yours suffers from anxiety when it comes to doctor’s visits, it may be best to simply have a plan for a small reward afterward.

-It’s possible that children may miss a day of school due to side effects like fever or fatigue.
-Of course, this is far better than missing over a week of school due to a COVID-19 infection.
+It’s possible that children may miss out on activities for a day or so due to side effects like fever or fatigue.
+Of course, this is far better than missing over a week of plans due to a COVID-19 infection.

-I recommend getting your child vaccinated as soon as possible so they can start building immunity in preparation for holiday get-togethers.
+I recommend getting your child vaccinated as soon as possible so they can start building immunity in preparation for school and other get-togethers.

 Side effects for the vaccine have not been determined to be genetic.
 Just because you experienced a certain symptom does not mean your child will have the same experience.

 If your child has an immunodeficiency, is on a medication that impacts their immune system, has a blood clotting disorder or is on a blood thinner, talk with their primary care provider prior to giving them the vaccine.
-If your child has allergic reaction to the first dose of the Pfizer-BioNTech COVID-19 vaccine, be sure to consult with their provider about whether a second dose is appropriate.
+If your child has allergic reaction to the first dose of the Pfizer-BioNTech COVID-19 or Moderna vaccine, be sure to consult with their provider prior to their next dose.

 Don’t Hesitate To Reach Out

-As a parent, I know how scary and frustrating the past 20 months have been.
+As a parent, I know how scary and frustrating the past two years have been.
 As a doctor, I’m encouraged by the steps we’ve all taken to keep our families and community safe.
 The COVID-19 vaccine for children is the next such step.

 When it comes to COVID-19 and vaccination, you’re right to have questions and concerns.
 Don’t hesitate to reach out to your child’s provider.
 We’re committed to being your partner in keeping your kids happy and healthy.